MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-active-directory-authentication.md

    The previous commands allow both AES and RC4 encryption ciphers for Active Directory authentication.
 RC4 is an older encryption cipher and if a higher degree of security is required, you can choose to create the keytab entries with only the AES encryption cipher.

    > [!NOTE]
-   > The last two `UserName` entries must be in lowercase, or the permssion authentication can fail.
+   > The last two `UserName` entries must be in lowercase, or the permission authentication can fail.

 1. After executing the previous commands, you should have a keytab file named `mssql.keytab`.
 Copy the file over to the [!INCLUDE [ssnoversion-md](../includes/ssnoversion-md.md)] machine under the folder `/var/opt/mssql/secrets`.